agathoklisx/libved/README.md

     - arguments
     - filenames

-   If an argument (like a substitution string) needs a space, it should be quoted.

-   If a command takes a filename or a bufname as an argument, tab completion will quote the argument (for embedded spaces).

    Command completion is triggered when the cursor is at the first word token.

    Arg completion is triggered when the first char word token is an '-' or when the current command, gets a bufname as an argument.

    In any other case a filename completion is performed.

+   note: that if an argument (like a substitution string) needs a space, it should be quoted

+   If a command takes a filename or a bufname as an argument, tab completion will quote by default the argument (for embedded spaces): this mechanism uses the --fname= argument.

    Options are usually long (that means prefixed with two dashes), unless some established/unambiguous like (for now):